skip to Main Content

 2. Determine the Effort Required

-Once the customer base is divided into segments, leaders should evaluate based on desired outcome or experience how much effort or time is required.
-If new customers need 1 full week of onboarding, for example sake, then that’s 40 hours.
+Once the customer base is divided into segments, leaders should evaluate based on the desired outcome or experience how much effort or time is required.
+If new customers need 1 full week of onboarding, for example, then that’s 40 hours.
 That same exercise should be applied to each segment and each overall bucket.

 Francoise also offered a word of advice for organizations looking to change or reduce effort.
 For instance, she’s working with an organization now that is implementing a new training program that will reduce the number of effort hours.
 Rather than training each new client for 3 hours, they are training 10 clients at a time for 3 hours total, which significantly reduces the number of effort hours required.
 The staffing model should reflect that transition.